NicolaPerin/ParallelProgramming/Week4/Solution/README.md

   - hpc-sdk/2021--binary

 and then run either `make` or `make acc`.
 To run the program use mpirun Jacobi.x N it print, where N is the grid size (square), it is the number of iterations and print is either 0 or 1 depending on whether or not you want to print the grid to terminal.
 If the grid is printed to terminal it's not written to file and vice versa.
+To generate a png of the grid run `make plot`.

 ## Solution